RobertGardner/teach-exercise-assets/README.md

 This repo is deployed on GitHub Pages and holds assets for curriculum exercises.

-It is particulary useful for exercises with multiple phases, each with its own set of instructions.
+It is particularly useful for exercises with multiple phases, each with its own set of instructions.

 ## Usage

+This site is built with [mkdocs](https://www.mkdocs.org/).
+The site is written in Markdown in the `docs/` folder, with `index.md` as the starting page.
+However, there is no navigation provided.
+Each exercise must be linked from the curriculum README.

+The site is published to GitHub Pages using [CircleCI](https://circleci.com/).

+The published site is found at [Exercise Assets](https://learning-fuze.github.io/exercise-assets).

 1. Create a folder with the name of the exercise.
 1. Within the folder, add additional assets.
 E.g.,